http://www.kbpublisher.com - http://www.kbpublisher.com

 Device health notification

-Go to the 'Settings' page > 'Email Notification' tab to manage settings for notifications regarding the BMR device health.
+Go to 'Settings' > 'Email Notification' > ‘Server Alert Notification’ to manage notification settings for the BMR device health.

 - Set the ‘Admin Email (Primary)’ for receiving important notifications regarding the BMR device, and to recover the account password